Compressed Empirical Measures (in finite dimensions): Approximating convex sets and locating and

 \subsection{Locating $\mean$}

-For various convex approximation methods the ``distance'' from $\mean$ to the boundary of the convex set characterizes the rate of convergence: the larger the distance the faster the rate of convergence.
-A crude way to measure the distance is to consider the largest ball that fits within the convex set around $\mean$ and, for the approximation methods that we consider, rates of convergence are known which depend on the size of this ball.
+For various convex approximation methods the distance from $\mean$ to the boundary of the convex set characterizes the rate of convergence: the larger the distance the faster the rate of convergence.
+A crude way to measure the distance is to consider the largest ball that fits within the convex set around $\mean$.
 Having a closed ball of size $\delta>0$ around $\mean$ in $C$ is equivalent to